 The problem with DSLRs and mirrorless cameras is that they don't fit in your pocket.
 They're fine if you're going out on a proper photo expedition with all the gear, but impractical on a day out with family or friends.
 That's why high-end compact cameras are so popular – they combine DSLR-style manual controls with a bigger sensor and better image quality than you'll get from a regular pocket-sized compact.
 And Sony's RX100 series cameras pull off that combination of compactness and quality brilliantly.
-The latest model is the RX100 IV, but we've chosen the older RX100 III because it's practically as good but a whole lot cheaper.
-You get a 1-inch sensor and a 2.9x zoom lens with a large maximum aperture plus a high resolution pop-up EVF, Wi-Fi with NFC, 10fps continuous shooting and a customisable control ring around the lens.
+The latest model is the RX100 V, but we've chosen the very similar RX100 IV because it's practically as good but that bit cheaper.
+You get a 1-inch sensor and a 2.9x zoom lens with a large maximum aperture plus a high resolution pop-up EVF, Wi-Fi with NFC, up to 16fps continuous shooting (in Speed Priority) and a customisable control ring around the lens.
 Brilliant.

-Read the full review: Sony Cyber-shot RX100 III
+Read the full review: Sony Cyber-shot RX100 IV

-The perfect travel camera – small but versatile and with a big zoom
+The perfect travel camera - small, versatile and with a big zoom

-The problem with the RX100 III, and high-end compact cameras like it, is that the zoom range is limited.
-This means you're a bit restricted to subject matter, and you might be happy to sacrifice just a little image quality in exchange for a longer zoom range.
-This is why so-called 'travel compacts' are so popular.
+The problem with high-end compact cameras is that the zoom range can be quite is limited.
+If you're happy to sacrifice just a little image quality in exchange for a longer zoom range, then a 'travel compacts' could be the answer.
 These are like regular point and shoot cameras – perfect for novices and casual photographers – but with souped 20x or even 30x zoom lenses.
 The best examples add some more powerful controls, and the TZ70 is the best of the best.
-In fact, it's half way to being a full-on high-end compact, with manual exposure modes and the ability to shoot raw files too – it even has an electronic viewfinder built in.
-We can't wait to take a look at the brand new TZ80 and TZ100, though.
+In fact, it's halfway to being a full-on high-end compact, with manual exposure modes and the ability to shoot raw files too – it even has an electronic viewfinder built in.

 Read the full review: Panasonic Lumix DMC-TZ70